 Mature and established trees benefit from fertilizer feedings of organic-based macro and micronutrients for the nutrition necessary to sustain their health.

-Maple Tree Diseases, Pests & Signs
+Preventing Maple Tree Diseases & Pests

 There are several damaging maple tree diseases and pests.
 Some of the most common are:

-Verticillium Wilt – Also called maple wilt, this fungus is a common and serious problem that can kill trees.
+- Verticillium Wilt – Also called maple wilt, this fungus is a common and serious problem that can kill trees.
 This infection starts in the root system and works its way up the maple tree, resulting in cankers and dieback.
 Signs of maple wilt include scorched-looking leaves and diseased branches with unhealthy leaves.
 Occasionally olive-colored streaks can be found in the sapwood.

-Anthracnose – This disease results in extensive defoliation, shoot dieback, and twig death.
+- Anthracnose – This disease results in extensive defoliation, shoot dieback, and twig death.
 Often confused with frost damage, signs of anthracnose include brown areas on leaves, canker on the trunk and main branches, and purplish-brown areas along the veins of the leaves.

-Asian Longhorned Beetle – This insect damages the sapwood beneath the bark layer, preventing the tree from properly transporting nutrients and water.
+- Asian Longhorned Beetle – This insect damages the sapwood beneath the bark layer, preventing the tree from properly transporting nutrients and water.
 Once a tree has an Asian longhorned beetle infestation, it will generally die within 1 to 2 years.
 Learn more about the Asian longhorned beetle.

+Of course, these trees are susceptible to other problems as well.
 Other maple tree diseases and pests include: